benIT/sculpin-blog-skeleton/source/_posts/2017-06-12-create-a-debian-iso-live-usb-drive.md

 ---

-##Download a debian 8 iso
+## Download a debian 8 iso

 - Download a debian iso from [debian official site](https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/)

+## Identify USB drive

+identify your usb drive with: `fdisk -l` OR with `lsblk`

-##Format your usb key and flag it as bootable
+## Format your usb key and flag it as bootable

 - install gparted: `sudo apt-get install gparted`
-- identify your usb drive with: `fdisk -l`
-- format it as `ntfs`(so the drive can be used with windows too) or for linux exclusive usage as `ext4`
+- format it as `fat32`(so the drive can be used with windows too) or for linux exclusive usage as `ext4`
 - flag it as `boot`
 - unmount the key
 - [here is a great resource](http://elinux.org/RPi_Adding_USB_Drives) about partition and flashdrive

-##Burn it to a usb flash drive
+## Burn it to a usb flash drive

 Copy iso file to key using `dd` (~5 minutes ):

-    sudo dd bs=4M if=debian-live-8.8.0-amd64-gnome-desktop.iso of=/dev/sdb
+    sudo dd bs=4M if=debian-live-8.8.0-amd64-gnome-desktop.iso of=/dev/sdb  && sync

 - eject the key
 - restart PC anc check from BIOS that PC will boot from usb devices at first
 - install debian

-##Set up sources.list
+## Set up sources.list
 **The following rows does not deal with a debian flash live install but are important when you install debian whithout internet.**